 PosiPen has a very small, unique magnet which can be placed with pin-point accuracy on extremely small parts, and on peaks and valleys.
 Ideal for measuring non-magnetic coatings such as paint, enamel, plating, and hot-dip galvanizing on steel.

 Conforms to ASTM D7091/B499, ISO 2808 and others.

-Check powder thickness with Powder Comb before curing to help ensure correctly cured film thickness the first time through the line.
+Check powder thickness with the DeFelsko Powder Comb before curing to help ensure correctly cured film thickness the first time through the line.
 Avoid stripping and re-coating which can cause problems with adhesion and coatings integrity.

 Magnetic pull-off gages use a permanent magnet, a calibrated spring, and a graduated scale.
 The attraction between the magnet and magnetic steel pulls the two together.

 Magnetic induction instruments use a permanent magnet as the source of the magnetic field.
 A Hall-effect generator or magneto-resistor is used to sense the magnetic flux density at a pole of the magnet.
 Electromagnetic induction instruments use an alternating magnetic field.
 A soft, ferromagnetic rod wound with a coil of fine wire is used to produce a magnetic field.
 A second coil of wire is used to detect changes in magnetic flux.

 These electronic instruments measure the change in magnetic flux density at the surface of a magnetic probe as it nears a steel surface.
 The magnitude of the flux density at the probe surface is directly related to the distance from the steel substrate.
 By measuring flux density the paint thickness can be determined.